 A rug is a beautiful finishing piece to a home and can complete a design by adding sophisticated layers and textures in your home.
 Whether you use them as a feature piece of a room or simply for comfort purposes, rugs are an incredible addition to any home.
-This year has already seen several trends take off and following are the trends you should be getting on board with this year.
+This year has already seen several trends take off, and following are the ones you should be getting onboard to stay current.

 With the Scandinavian look sweeping the world, it brings with it a softer and gentler color palette.
 While none of us are unaccustomed to natural color palettes in the home, this year we’re about to see even more but with a slightly more modern edge.
 In particular, a light blue is a big color this year.
 From a duck egg blue to a slightly more pastel hue, blue is all the rage in the interiors world this year.
 Paired with a soft gray and you’ve got yourself a stylish color combination that works beautifully with mid to light woods.

 Following on from soft color palettes and originating in Denmark, the hygge look emulates a content feeling focusing on simplicity.
 Think cozy rugs and delicate color palettes.
 In terms of accessories, work with scented candles, blankets, and knitted textured cushions.
 In the bigger picture, using a rug will automatically help create the hygge look.
 Particular rugs will help to build the aesthetic including sheepskin rugs.
 Their soft, warm and natural look is perfect for anyone trying to encapsulate the hygge design.